vision4robotics/CGDenoiser/README.md

 ## Supplementary proof

-Details about the proof of CGDenoiser could be download at [proof](https://mega.nz/file/YXlyzIqa#tO6BVS6-RjvRjtd2tY51_5cjNH4wQl94WYF1KrlsDh4).
+Details about the proof of CGDenoiser can be download at [proof](https://mega.nz/file/YXlyzIqa#tO6BVS6-RjvRjtd2tY51_5cjNH4wQl94WYF1KrlsDh4).

 ## Acknowledgements